 - It was too hard to return an item

 When it comes to online retail, speed is everything.
-Consumers want to be able to quickly access the information needed for them to make a purchase — either on your site or in person.
+Consumers want to be able to quickly access the information needed for them to make a purchase.
 This includes the ability to compare prices, styles, delivery dates, and suggestions for future or related products — all in a simple to use web presence.

 The only way to know if your company is successfully doing this is to consistently collect feedback from your customers at every stage of their digital journey.

 A survey kiosk is designed to capture customer feedback quickly and painlessly.
-Customers can leave in-person feedback in a matter of seconds with an easy-to-navigate interface, typically loaded on a large touch screen or portable tablet.
+Customers can leave in-person feedback in a matter of seconds with an easy-to-navigate interface, typically loaded on a large touch screen or portable tablet that can be sanitized between uses.
 Most modern survey kiosks are customizable and allow retailers to ask questions relevant to the business objectives they’re trying to address.

 The biggest benefit of using a survey kiosk in a brick-and-mortar environment is that feedback can be collected before your customers exit your store.
 The ability to instantly leave an opinion makes consumers more inclined to share their sentiment, as it has a lower barrier to action compared to other survey methods.

-Email is another popular method for brick and mortar retailers to solicit feedback from their customers.
+Email is another popular method for brick and mortar retailers to solicit feedback from their customers and ideal for touchless surveying.
 While kiosk has an incredibly low barrier to completion, email requires retailers to collect their customers’ emails at some point during their shopping journey.
 There are a few ways to do just that:

 - Collect it digitally.
 Customer or potential customer emails can be captured digitally by encouraging customers to sign up for newsletters and rewards programs.
 An email can also be collected when a customer makes an online purchase or requests more information.
 Although the email addresses have been collected digitally, brick-and-mortar stores using an omnichannel approach can cross-reference customers’ email addresses when an in-store purchase is made.